Justice Department subpoenas Walz and others in immigration enforcement obstruction investigation

 Mayor: Subpoenas are to stoke fear

 Walz and Frey, both Democrats, have called the probe a bullying tactic meant to quell political opposition.
-Frey's office was ordered to produce a long list of records to a grand jury on Feb.
-3, including “cooperation or lack of cooperation with federal law enforcement" and “any records tending to show a refusal to come to the aid of immigration officials.”
+Frey's office released a subpoena, which requires a long list of records for a grand jury on Feb.
+3, including “cooperation or lack of cooperation" with federal authorities and “any records tending to show a refusal to come to the aid of immigration officials.”

 “We shouldn’t have to live in a country where people fear that federal law enforcement will be used to play politics or crack down on local voices they disagree with,” Frey said.

-The subpoenas came as the Trump administration urged a judge to reject efforts by Minnesota and its largest cities to stop the immigration enforcement surge that has roiled Minneapolis and St. Paul for weeks.
+Her, a Hmong immigrant and a Democrat, also acknowledged a subpoena, saying she's “unfazed by these tactics.”
+The governor's office referred reporters to a statement earlier Tuesday in which he said the Trump administration was not seeking justice, only creating distractions.

-The Justice Department called the lawsuit, filed soon after the fatal shooting of Renee Good by an immigration officer, “legally frivolous.”
-Lawyers argued that the Department of Homeland Security is acting within its legal powers to enforce immigration laws.
+The subpoenas came a day after the government urged a judge to reject efforts to stop the immigration enforcement surge that has roiled Minneapolis and St. Paul for weeks.

-Operation Metro Surge has made the state safer with the arrests of more than 3,000 people who were in the country illegally, the government said Monday in a court filing.
+The Justice Department called the state's lawsuit, filed soon after the fatal shooting of Renee Good by an immigration officer, “legally frivolous.”

-“Put simply, Minnesota wants a veto over federal law enforcement,” Justice Department attorneys wrote.
+“Put simply, Minnesota wants a veto over federal law enforcement,” government attorneys wrote.

-Minnesota Attorney General Keith Ellison said the government is violating free speech and other constitutional rights with its unprecedented sweeps.
+Ellison said the government is violating free speech and other constitutional rights.
 He described the armed officers as poorly trained and said the “invasion” must cease.

 The lawsuit filed Jan.
 12 seeks an order to halt or limit the enforcement action.
-More filings are expected, and it's not known when U.S. District Judge Katherine Menendez will make a decision.
+It's not known when U.S. District Judge Katherine Menendez will make a decision.

 Ilan Wurman, who teaches constitutional law at University of Minnesota Law School, doubts the state’s arguments will be successful.